-The current research students (MSc by Research, PhD) in the Applied Computing department are working in a large variety of different subjects.
+The current research students (MSc by Research, PhD) in the School of Computing are working in a large variety of different subjects.

-If you are interested in more information about studying on a research degree at Buckingham, please contact the Applied Computing Department (by email: email@example.com or phone: +44 (0)1280 828 322) or visit our Postgraduate Study page.
+If you are interested in more information about studying on a research degree at Buckingham, please contact the School of Computing (by email: email@example.com or phone: +44 (0)1280 828 322) or visit our Postgraduate Study page.

 X-ray biomedical imaging processing for automatic spine curvature estimation from X-ray images of a mouse model.

 Decision support systems for medical diagnostic decision making: Towards confidence-centric classification based on Gaussian models and Bayesian principle

 This research investigates the velocity aspects of big data, designs and evaluates more effective algorithms in coping with dynamically changing data sets.

 Automatic processing and analysis of high throughput skin images.

 This project investigates effective image analysis and classification techniques for automatic identification of signs of miscarriages in early pregnancies using ultrasound images.

 Develop simple cryptographic tools that enable dynamic implementation of existing ciphers.
 Previously was: Research is in the field of cryptography with an interest in developing dynamically changing cipher components e.g. S-boxes.

 Biometrics systems includes several processes, each of which affects the final outcome of the system which is to accurately identify or authenticate a person.
 Typical processes of a biometrics system are: quality assessment; pre-processing; feature extraction and classification.
 Depending on the type of biometric feature used and the operational context of the system, one could adaptively select the most appropriate techniques for each of the above processes to optimise the final outcome of the system.
 This research will investigate the use of software agents and game theory to develop a framework for a context-aware adaptive biometrics system.